Is there sexual discrimination in the animation sector?

 These characters talk to each other at some point.

 This conversation is about something other than a man (not limited to romantic relationships, e.g. two sisters talking about their father does not pass the test).

 A variant requires that, in addition, the two women are named characters.

-My God!
-I already tell you, It was difficult for me and some of our productions (I say some, not to say almost all) do not pass this test, therefore we have to improve a lot!
+Holy cow!!!
+I’m telling you, it’s been hard for me and some of our productions (I say some, if not almost all) don’t pass this test, so we have to improve… and a lot!

-I know that women face many obstacles at a professional level (especially the 100 meters hurdles runners), but it seems that this is changing, although there is still a lot, a long way to go, together we can do it… !!
-Let’s be strong!!!
+I know that women face many obstacles at the professional level (especially 100m hurdlers), but it seems that this is changing, although there is still a long, long way to go.
+Together, we can do it!
+Lots of strength!

-Final note: As this is only opinions and not categorical statements, we leave open the comments of this post, without any censorship so you can comment, discuss and share anything you want, as long as you do not put us in a mess, (we know each other..accusing someone, insulting and these things that cool a lot of social networks 🙂
+Final note: As all the above are just opinions and not categorical statements, we leave the comments of this post open, without any kind of censorship, so that you can comment, debate and share anything you want, as long as you don’t get us into trouble (we know each other), accusing someone, insulting and those things that are so “cool” on social networks ;).